kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) A seat (or berth for a nonambulant person) must be provided for each occupant who has reached his or her second birthday.

-\(b\) Each seat, berth, safety belt, harness, and adjacent part of the airplane at each station designated as occupiable during takeoff and landing must be designed so that a person making proper use of these facilities will not suffer serious injury in an emergency landing as a result of the inertia forces specified in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.561   General.|§25.561]] and 25.562.
+\(b\) Each seat, berth, safety belt, harness, and adjacent part of the airplane at each station designated as occupiable during takeoff and landing must be designed so that a person making proper use of these facilities will not suffer serious injury in an emergency landing as a result of the inertia forces specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.561   General.|§§25.561]] and 25.562.

 \(c\) Each seat or berth must be approved.